claudyn/claudyn-portfolio/README.md

 <img width="960" alt="home-page-screenshot" src="https://user-images.githubusercontent.com/129602400/230714100-95de4a3d-7388-4db1-a40c-dbe2fe31250c.png">

-## Additional Projects
+## Upcoming Projects!
 In addition, I am currently working on 2 more machine learning projects that involve utilizing real-world datasets.

-The first project focuses on developing a machine learning classification model to assist hotels in predicting their bookings, with the aim of optimizing their overbooking strategy.
-The second project is centered on using machine learning to predict HDB resale prices in Singapore, and identifying the key factors that influence these prices.
+1. The first project focuses on developing a machine learning classification model to assist hotels in predicting their bookings, with the aim of optimizing their overbooking strategy.
+2. The second project is centered on using machine learning to predict HDB resale prices in Singapore, and identifying the key factors that influence these prices.

 Upon completing these projects, I will include them in my portfolio!